-When you focus on fixing those minor physique issues one by one, you will notice how your pectus excavatum deformity becomes less noticeable.
+When you focus on fixing those minor physique issues, you will notice how your pectus excavatum deformity becomes less noticeable.
 An example of this is chest unevenness caused by the pectus excavatum deformity.

 It can become one of the most effective tools to improve pectus excavatum and muscular irregularities.
 I sincerely believe that postural deformity causes most muscular imbalances.

 The problem that causes imbalance can be very subtle.
 Try to become very observant of your body to identify these minor problems.
-To do this, you need to pay more attention to your body movements while training.
+To do this, you must pay more attention to your body movements while training.